Economy of Ivory Coast: Mining

 In 2019, the country was the 9th largest world producer of manganese.

 In the production of gold, in 2017 the country produced 20.3 tons.

+Rubber

+Ivory Coast has emerged as a significant player in the global rubber market.
+In 2022, the nation produced 1.55 million tonnes of natural rubber, surpassing Vietnam to become the world's third-largest producer.
+This significant increase from 815,000 tonnes in 2019 can be attributed to several factors, including a shift by Ivorian farmers from cacao to rubber cultivation.
+This shift is driven by the potential benefits of European sustainability regulations, which will take effect in 2025.

 Tourism

 Ivory Coast has made progress in diversifying its economy, and since the 1970s, has steadily expanded the facilities offered to tourists.
 Resort lodgings in coastal areas have been developed.
 There are numerous hotels in Abidjan, including international chains such as Novotel and Sofitel.

 External trade and investment

 Foreign direct investment (FDI) plays a key role in the Ivorian economy, accounting for between 40% and 45% of total capital in Ivorian firms.
 France is overwhelmingly the most important foreign investor.
 In recent years, French investment has accounted for about one-quarter of the total capital in Ivorian enterprises, and between 55% and 60% of the total stock of foreign investment capital.

 The stock market capitalisation of listed companies in Ivory Coast was $2,327 million in 2005 by the World Bank.

+In March 2025, Côte d'Ivoire was scheduled to carry out its first bond issue in CFA Francs on the international market.